LISTEN-moe/android-app/.github/ISSUE_TEMPLATE.md

 <!--
-If you need help with listen.moe, please go to the listen.moe Discord server instead: https://listen.moe/discord
+If you need help with LISTEN.moe, please go to the LISTEN.moe Discord server instead: https://listen.moe/discord
 This issue tracker is only for bug reports and enhancement suggestions.
 You won't receive any basic help here.
 -->